 Guidelines on How to Format Your Abstract

-A short abstract of your work must be formatted as follows to be included on the web publication of the Celebration.
+The abstract must be formatted as follows to be included on the web publication of the Celebration.
 Abstracts that exceed 150 words will be edited.

 “Title of the Presentation”